moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

-- In the above image, data have 100% completeness which ensures that essential fields do not contain missing or null values.
+- In the above image, the data shows 100% completeness, ensuring that essential fields do not contain missing or null values.

-- Trend Chart displays the completeness over time.
+- The trend chart displays completeness over time.
 The y-axis represents completeness as a percentage (0-100%), while the x-axis represents the timeline.
-In this case, the chart indicates a consistent **100% completeness** for the period shown (up to September 13th), meaning no data was missing.
+In this case, the chart indicates consistent **100% completeness** for the period shown (up to September 13th), meaning no data was missing.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(38).png" alt="DPH" style="width:40rem; border: 1px solid black;" />